samgabrail/vcluster-demos/README.md

 # Overview

-A Playground For Platform Engineering Tools
+This repo is used for demoing vCluster in a Platform Engineering Playground.
+Tools used are:

 - ArgoCD
 - Crossplane